What is Verification?

 - Federal Tax Return Transcript: The prior year tax information for both parent and

 student, if the student is dependent.
-Beginning in the 2020-2021 academic year the
+The 2021-2022 academic year's FAFSA and Verification

 - W-2s showing wages (parent and student if the student is dependent) if requested -